-

 Routine Sampling: Lead and Copper Rule

-Lead and Copper samples must be collected and submitted to the Division according to your system’s monitoring schedule and Sample Site Plan.
+Lead and Copper samples must be collected and submitted to the Utah Division of Drinking Water according to your system’s monitoring schedule and Sample Site Plan.
 Failure to submit samples will result in a violation and 50 IPS points added to the systems IPS total.
-How to Collect a Lead and Copper Sample Monitoring Schedules There are two types…
+How to Collect a Lead and Copper Sample Monitoring Schedules…

 -